 The Small Business Guide to Corporate Social Responsibility

-As a small business owner, you’ve got plenty of concerns to deal with day in and day out, from marketing your products or services to offering a quality experience to your customers.
-So, if we’re suggesting you add something else to your busy plate — a corporate social responsibility (CSR) program — you know it must be worthwhile.
+As a small business owner, you have plenty to deal with on a daily basis, from marketing your products or services to offering a quality experience to your customers.
+So, if we’re suggesting you add something else to your busy plate—a corporate social responsibility (CSR) program—you know it must be worthwhile.

 What is Corporate Social Responsibility?

 CSR includes any business practices or programs aimed at improving the community and leaving a positive impact on the world.
-For your business, this encompasses company-wide efforts to reduce your environmental footprint, incorporate ethical labor practices, and use your business to promote philanthropic issues and volunteerism.
+For your small business, this may encompass company-wide efforts to reduce your environmental footprint, incorporate ethical labor practices, and use your business to promote philanthropic issues and volunteerism.

 Benefits for Your Small Business

-- Meeting customer expectations.
-As issues like climate change and societal inequity continue to dominate public conversations, people are looking to the corporate world to address these concerns and be accountable for their business practices.
-By developing a CSR program, you can adhere to customer expectations and show that your business is prepared to productively contribute to the conversation.
+- Improved customer loyalty: As issues like climate change and societal inequality continue to dominate public conversations, people are looking to the corporate world to address these concerns and be accountable for their business practices.
+Earn your supporters’ trust, respect, and loyalty by demonstrating a commitment to CSR.

-- Marketing opportunities.
-Partnering with a nonprofit or local community organization helps get your name out in the community and can open your business up to new prospective customers.
+- Increased marketing opportunities: Partnering with a nonprofit or local community organization helps get your name out in the community and can open your business up to new customers.
 This is especially true if you choose a nonprofit partner that aligns with your business’s area of expertise.
-For example, if you run a doggy daycare and grooming business, you should partner with a local animal shelter.
-You can put on joint events such as adoption days that help your nonprofit partner put animals into good homes.
-Then, new pet owners at the event can check out your booth or marketing materials and maybe even solicit your services for their new pup.
+For example, if you run a doggy daycare, you could partner with a local animal shelter to host an adoption event that showcases both of your services.

 How to Incorporate Philanthropy Into Your Small Business

-Now that you have a solid understanding of what CSR is and the benefits of these programs, let’s take a look at a few ideas for incorporating philanthropy into your daily business practices.
-When outlining your CSR program:
+Now that you have a solid understanding of what CSR is and the benefits of these programs, let’s take a look at a few ideas for incorporating philanthropy into your business practices.
+When outlining your CSR program, take the following steps.

 1. Ensure your business practices are responsible.

 - Am I working to implement sustainable practices and reduce my business’s carbon footprint?
-Whether it’s starting a composting program at your office or allowing employees to work from home to cut down on car pollution, what are you currently doing to promote sustainability at your business?
-Where are there opportunities for improvement?
+Whether it’s starting a composting program at your office or allowing employees to work from home to cut down on car pollution, determine how your business can promote sustainability.

 - Am I treating my employees ethically?
-Does your workplace have strong guidelines for what constitutes ethical and unethical behavior at work?
-Do all employees feel welcomed and respected in the working environment you’ve created?
-Be sure to take a comprehensive look at your management practices to ensure you’re fostering an inclusive and safe workplace for all employees.
+Create guidelines for what constitutes ethical and unethical behavior at work to ensure all employees feel welcomed and respected in the working environment you’ve created.

 - Am I actively promoting charitable giving and volunteering in the local community?
 Your business’s customers are your friends and neighbors, and they contribute their hard-earned money to help your business thrive.
-Are you returning the favor by promoting and contributing to charitable causes that enhance your community?
+Return the favor by promoting and contributing to charitable causes that enhance your community.

 2. Empower employees to give back.

-Creating a dedicated corporate giving program for your small business is one of the easiest, most effective ways to kickstart your CSR program.
-With a corporate giving program, you offer opportunities to augment your employee’s charitable donations or volunteer efforts.
-Businesses typically do this using a matching gift program and a volunteer grant program.
-Here’s what you should know about each:
+Creating a dedicated corporate giving program for your small business is one of the easiest, most effective ways to kickstart your CSR initiatives.
+There are a variety of efforts you can launch to encourage employee giving, including:

-- Matching gifts: In this initiative, you match charitable donations made by your employees to eligible nonprofits, usually on a 1:1 ratio.
-According to Double the Donation’s guide to corporate matching gifts, these programs are extremely valuable for nonprofits due to their ability to maximize individual donations.
+- Matching gifts.
+With this initiative, your company matches charitable donations made by your employees to eligible nonprofits, usually at a 1:1 ratio.
+According to Double the Donation’s guide to corporate matching gift programs, they’re extremely valuable for nonprofits because they increase the impact of individual donations.

 3. Gather donations on behalf of a charitable partner.

-Beyond offering giving opportunities to employees, you can open up your philanthropic efforts to your customer base, too.
+Beyond offering giving opportunities to employees, you can open up your philanthropic efforts to your customer base.
 There are plenty of ways you can use your business to fundraise for local nonprofits, including:

-- Ask for customer donations at check out.
-Your business can partner with a specific nonprofit or several different charities to be the beneficiaries of your fundraising efforts.
-Then, when your customers check out inside your physical store or using your online store, you can ask if they’d like to add a donation to their purchase to go toward your nonprofit partner.
+- Ask for customer donations at checkout.
+Partner with a nonprofit or several different charities to be the beneficiaries of your fundraising efforts.
+Then, when customers check out inside your physical store or online, you can ask if they’d like to add a donation to their purchase to go toward your nonprofit partner.
 Gingr recommends using an integrated payment processor to expedite the transfer of funds.

 - Host an item donation drive.
 Rather than asking customers to contribute a monetary donation, you can host a drive where you collect much-needed supplies to benefit a nonprofit.
 For example, if you’ve decided to partner with a local animal rescue, you can ask for donations of pet food, collars, leashes, bowls, or beds.

 - Host a fundraising event.
-Use your physical business location or turn to the virtual sphere to host an exciting event to benefit a local cause.
-You can plan a live auction, concert, networking night, or a 5K/walk-a-thon.
-Be sure to create t-shirts or other merchandise for an added fundraising boost.
-Don’t forget to brand the shirts with your company logo to promote your business and your fundraising efforts at the same time!
+Host an exciting event to benefit a local cause.
+You could plan a live auction, concert, networking night, or a 5K/walk-a-thon and create merchandise for an added fundraising boost.
+Don’t forget to brand the merch with your company logo to promote your business and your fundraising efforts at the same time!

 4. Give your time and services.

 Monetary donations aren’t the end-all-be-all of your CSR program.
-Contributing your time and services can be just as valuable for helping organizations in need of assistance.
+Contributing your time and services can be just as valuable for helping organizations in need.

 5. Use your platform to promote philanthropy.

-In summary, starting up a CSR program will only benefit your small business.
-By establishing philanthropy as one of your business priorities, you can create stronger bonds with your employees, customers, and community at large.
-Be sure to take a hard look at your business practices, investigate your options for starting an employee giving program, and use the power of your business to promote worthy causes in your community.
-Good luck!
+By establishing philanthropy as one of your main business priorities, you can create stronger bonds with your employees, customers, and community at large.
+Take a hard look at your business practices, investigate your options for starting an employee giving program, and use the power of your business to promote worthy causes in your community.